manjukiran/ChouChouKit/README.md

 I) If you've downloaded the source code and have not customized the the sourcecode

-	1) Open the source code project "ChouChouKit.xcodeproj".
+	1) Open the source code project `ChouChouKit.xcodeproj`.
-	2) Set the build target to "ChouChouKit_Other" in the top left panel of Xcode.
+	2) Set the build target to `ChouChouKit_Other` in the top left panel of Xcode.
 	3) Run the project, which will produce two files
-		a) libChouChouKit.a  (visible in the "Products" group of the project in the left panel)
+		a) `libChouChouKit.a`  (visible in the "Products" group of the project in the left panel)
-		b) ChouChouKit.framework (right click on the 'libChouChouKit.a' file and select 'Show in Finder'.
+		b) `ChouChouKit.framework` (right click on the 'libChouChouKit.a' file and select 'Show in Finder'.
 You will find this file in the same folder )
-	4)	Link ChouChouKit.framework in "Link Binary with Libraries" and add "libChouChouKit.a" to your project's target dependency.
+	4)	Link `ChouChouKit.framework` in "Link Binary with Libraries" and add `libChouChouKit.a` to your project's target dependency.

 II) Linking Project's sourcecode directly to your project
-	1) Drag and drop the ChouChouKit.xcodeproj file to your project directly.
+	1) Drag and drop the `ChouChouKit.xcodeproj` file to your project directly.
 	2) Modify the project/sourcecode if needed.
-	3)	Link ChouChouKit.framework in "Link Binary with Libraries" and add "libChouChouKit.a" to your project's target dependency.
+	3)	Link `ChouChouKit.framework` in "Link Binary with Libraries" and add `libChouChouKit.a` to your project's target dependency.

-Once you have added the `.h/m` files to your project, simply:

 * Go to the `Project->TARGETS->Build Phases->Link Binary With Libraries`.
 * Press the plus in the lower left of the list.